-The last and very important step in drum mixing is to add reverb on drums.
-Reverb will give your drums air, space and make the sound more natural.
+The last and very important step in drum mixing is to add reverb to the drums.
+Reverb will give your drums air, and space and make the sound more natural.

 But drums require a little different approach when it comes to reverb.
 Also, the way you add reverb on drums depends on what type of drums you use.

 Acoustic drums may require a different approach.
 You can add no reverb at all and use the room sound for the reverb effect.
 But with VST drums, you need to use some reverb plugins to make your drums natural.

 In this tutorial, you will learn what is the best way to add reverb on VST drums.
 That’s because most home recording studios use drum plugins to record drum tracks.

 How To Add Reverb To Drums

 Reverb is very important for drums.
 You must use it correctly on drums.
 If you don’t, your drum sound will not be good and it will spoil your whole mix.

 There are various ways to apply reverb on VST drums.
 It depends on personal taste and preferences.
 But there is a good practice that works in every case.